Postmark Delivers Email. MultiMail Proves Who Sent It.

 How do I migrate from Postmark without rewriting my agent?

-Replace your Postmark API calls with MultiMail's send_email endpoint.
-The request shape is similar: from, to, subject, text or html.
-Add agent_id to identify the sending agent.
+Replace your Postmark API calls with MultiMail's send route, POST /v1/mailboxes/{mailbox_id}/send.
+The body is { to, subject, markdown }: the sender is the mailbox in the path (no from field), and the body is a single markdown field rather than separate text/html.
+Identity is signed on automatically, so there is no agent_id to add.
 Point your inbound webhook URL to MultiMail if you handle replies.
-The main behavior change is that sends may enter an approval queue depending on your oversight_mode — set it to autonomous initially if you want behavior identical to Postmark while you evaluate the platform.
+The main behavior change is that sends may enter an approval queue depending on the mailbox's oversight_mode — set the mailbox to autonomous initially if you want behavior closest to Postmark while you evaluate the platform.

 What happens to my Postmark sender signatures and DKIM setup?